 Philadelphia, PA - Urban Village Brewing Company in Northern Liberties is celebrating their first year of business and brewing with a bang.
 The brewery and restaurant are known for their playful beers, and naturally leavened pizza opened its doors on June 1, 2017.
 Since then, co-owner and head brewer Dave Goldman has brewed over 1,000 barrels of beer while his partner, Tom Revelli, has overseen the service of thousands of meals, family-friendly brunches, monthly beer runs, a freak U-Haul accident that inspired the popular Wrong Way IPA and even a once-in-a-lifetime Super Bowl viewing party.

-To celebrate a year of highs, Urban Village is throwing a three-day party from June 1st to June 3rd, which will include all day celebrations complete with a pig roast and special offerings of limited edition beers.
+To celebrate a year of highs, Urban Village is throwing a three-day party from June 1st to June 3rd, which will include all-day celebrations complete with a pig roast and unique offerings of limited edition beers.

 Super Villain is a hazy IPA made with lots of oats and milk sugar.
 It’s double dry-hopped with Motueka, Vic Secret and Mosaic hops and the result is a sweet, juicy beer with citrusy, fruit and floral aromas.
 Super Villain will be canned and available on June 1 at the brewery for $15/four-pack and distributed to beer stores in the region the following week.
 Only 250 cases will be canned and distributed.